npat-efault/picocom/picocom.1.md

 system console, etc).

-When picocom starts it opens the tty (serial port) given as its non-option argument.
+When picocom starts it opens the tty (serial port) given as its non-option argument (or the *last* non-option argument, if multiple are given).
 Unless the **--noinit** option is given, it configures the port to the settings specified by the option-arguments (or to some default settings), and sets it to "raw" mode.
 If **--noinit** is given, the initialization and configuration is skipped; the port is just opened.
 Following this, if standard input is a tty, picocom sets the tty to raw mode.
 Then it goes in a loop where it listens for input from stdin, or from the serial port.
 Input from the serial port is copied to the standard output while input from the standard input is copied to the serial port.
 Picocom also scans its input stream for a user-specified control character, called the _escape character_ (being by default **C-a**).
 If the escape character is seen, then instead of sending it to the serial-device, the program enters "command mode" and waits for the next character (which is called the "function character").
 Depending on the value of the function character, picocom performs one of the operations described in the **[COMMANDS]** section below.

 # COMMANDS